axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 smb: \>
 ```

-Let's start by exploring the **Users** folder to check if we can get some usernames and maybe some folders with weak permissions.
+Now, by checking the **Users** folder we might get some usernames and discover some folders with weak permissions.

 ```bash
 smb: \> cd users\